Comparing vacuums; what should I keep in mind?

 For which floor type a vacuum cleaner is suitable depends on the brush heads that are present.
 The vacuum cleaners often differ from each other here.
 If there are more brush heads on a vacuum cleaner, you will notice this often in the price.
 More brush heads mean a versatile vacuum cleaner.
 For example, do you have a wooden floor on the ground floor but carpeting in the bedrooms?
 Then you need different brush heads.
 If you want more advice about brush heads, read the advice article.

-If you have a relatively large house, then the cord length is important to you.
-This is because vacuum cleaners differ a lot.
-We describe 2 different sizes: cord length and range.
+If you have a relatively large house, the cord length is important.
+We describe 2 different sizes: cord length and operating radius.
 The cord length is the actual length of the cord.
-The range is the cord length plus the length of the vacuum cleaner.
-If you find it annoying to change the socket, look carefully at the cord length of the vacuum cleaner and take it with you.
+The operating radius is the cord length plus the length of the vacuum.
+If you don't want to change the outlets, check out the cord length of the vacuum and include it in your choice.

 By filters we mean mainly the exhaust filters of a vacuum cleaner.
 The better the exhaust filter is, the less dust particles will enter the room with the exhaust air from the vacuum cleaner.
 This exhaust filter is especially important if you are sensitive or even allergic to dust.
 In that case, opt for a vacuum cleaner with at least a HEPA 13 filter.
 Would you like to know more about vacuum cleaners for allergies?
 Then read the advice article.